-Membership with UIDP is by invitation (effective December 2018).
+Membership with UIDP is by invitation.
 The association maintains a standing Membership Committee that reviews queries from interested parties and, working with UIDP staff, determines whether an invitation is warranted.

 UIDP sees value in remaining a selective organization to enable productive meetings and collegial relationships among its member representatives.
-It strives to balance these characteristics with the expectation that its membership will include leading research-intensive universities from throughout the world and innovation companies seeking to maximize their academic engagement programs.
-For select and limited purposes, non-members can participate in UIDP activities and gain access to many of the organization’s learnings.
+It strives to balance these distinguishing features of membership with the expectation that its members will include leading research-intensive universities from throughout the world and innovation companies seeking to maximize their academic engagement programs.
+For select and limited purposes, non-members can participate in UIDP activities and gain access to many of the organization’s learnings upon request.

 The Membership Committee reviews inquiries from interested universities, industries, and other research performers, using the UIDP Membership Guiding Principles and Membership Indicators.
 The Membership Guiding Principles specify the primary purpose of the UIDP and the corresponding characteristics of its member institutions.